 - Ability to trace and recall products and devices

 - Process and product improvement

 The auditing process can appear overwhelming, but it does not have to be.
-For those seeking their first ISO 13485 certification or those transitioning from the 2003 publication to the 2016 update, the following information can serve as a starting place for implementation.
+For those seeking their first ISO 13485 certification, the following information can serve as a starting place for implementation.

 Businesses that have implemented ISO 13485 cite numerous benefits.
 Many companies seek the certification because of the financial benefits to their business.
 The certification demonstrates their commitment to building high-quality medical devices.
 That allows businesses to attract more clients than before.

 Many large medical device businesses prefer to work with vendors who are ISO 13485 certified.
-The 2016 update to this standard may make this even more desirable.
-The revisions mean that large companies are responsible for ensuring that any subcontractors conform to ISO 13485 standards.
-That means subcontractors who already have the certification are likely to be prioritized.
+The 2016 update has made certification even more desirable.
+The revisions mean that large companies are responsible for ensuring that any subcontractors conform to ISO 13485 standards — subcontractors who already have the certification are likely to be prioritized.

 2. Demonstrate Commitment to High Quality

 Both ISO 13485 and ISO 9001 are seen as indicators of an organization’s commitment to quality.
 Achieving a quality management certification demonstrates to customers and regulators that your company values quality.

 3. Expand Potential Market

 International medical device standards like ISO 13485 are created to ensure that medical devices in different places demonstrate the same reliability and quality.
 If you’re considering exporting products, ISO 13485 certification can lend an advantage.
 It is the first step to regulatory approval in major markets like the EU and Canada, and it also demonstrates the quality of the product to potential buyers.